Our School App Stay connected on the go...

 What is the procedure for appeals?

-If you are not happy with the school place you are offered on 2 March 2020 and want to appeal for Highworth, you should complete and return an appeal form to the school, addressed to The Clerk to the Governors.
+If you are not happy with the school place you are offered on 1 March 2022 and want to appeal for Highworth, you should complete and return an appeal form to the school via email to the Admissions Officer, Mrs Kemp (email@example.com).

 Useful Links for Appeals

 How do I apply for an ‘In Year’ place for my daughter who is currently in Year 7?

 If you daughter is currently in Year 7 and you would like to apply for a school place, please contact the Admissions Officer to discuss the application process.